 Denison University International Piano Competition

-We are excited to launch the inaugural Denison University International Piano Competition, open to high school students currently in grades 9 – 11.
+We are excited to host the second edition of Denison University International Piano Competition, open to high school students who in Fall 2025 will be in grades 9 – 12.
 Competition rounds, master classes, recitals, and other events will be held in the Michael D. Eisner Center for the Performing Arts on Denison University's campus in Granville, Ohio (25 miles east of Columbus).
 Participants will perform for an international jury in the beautiful Sharon Martin Hall, and will have the opportunity to join master classes with acclaimed guest artists and Denison piano faculty members.

 Eligibility

-Open to classically-trained pianists (any nationality) currently attending high school grades 9–11.
-Current seniors are NOT eligible.
+Open to classically-trained pianists (any nationality) who will be attending high school grades 9–12 in Fall 2025.

 Repertoire

 Participants should prepare 20-25 minutes of program.
-(Applicants must upload a video of 10–15 minutes of their playing to the SlideRoom application portal.
-Prescreening repertoire may be different from the competition program.)
+For pre-screening, applicants must upload a video of 6-12 minutes (1 or 2 pieces) of their playing to the SlideRoom application portal.
+Prescreening repertoire may be different from the competition program.

 The program should include selections from at least two of the following style periods: